 What is meant by the term "Certification Program"?

 A Certification Program is the sum of all standard requirements, assurance documents, and certification, traceability and other platforms, guidance documents, policies, training materials, etc. Therefore, this document refers to, for example, ‘certification under the current UTZ Certification Program’ or ‘according to the Rainforest Alliance 2020 Certification Program’, meaning according to the relevant rules and requirements of that Certification Program.

-Which Standard requirements apply to me as a Certificate Holder, and when?
+Which Standard requirements apply to me as a Certificate Holder and when?

 I have an UTZ/Rainforest Alliance certificate.
 Does that mean I am certified under the Rainforest Alliance 2020 Standard?